Linuxfabrik/monitoring-plugins/README.md

 Where a check supports thresholds, `--warning` / `--critical` follow the [Nagios plugin format](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT) (`start:end`, `~` for negative infinity, `@` to invert).
 The full threshold reference with examples is in [THRESHOLDS.md](THRESHOLDS.md).

+## Parameter Handling

+When you call a plugin directly from a shell, two things can trip you up.
+Through Icinga Director the rules are different (no `=` allowed, plus Icinga's own `$$` macro escaping); see the Parameter Handling section in [ICINGA.md](ICINGA.md).

+A value that starts with `-` is read by `argparse` as another option, so the plugin reports an unknown argument.
+Glue the value to its parameter instead of separating it with a space: long parameters as `./file-age --warning=-60:3600` (not `--warning -60:3600`), short parameters as `./file-age -w-60:3600`.

+A value that contains shell-special characters such as `$`, `*`, spaces or parentheses must be wrapped in single quotes so the shell passes it through to the plugin literally.
+This matters for regex parameters like `--match` and `--ignore`, for example `./dmesg --ignore='error$'`.
+Single quotes do not help with the leading-`-` case, because that is an `argparse` rule and not a shell one; use the glue form above.

 ## FAQ

 Q: **All pipe characters `|` in the output of any plugin are replaced with `!`.
 Why?**